hswolff/react-everyday/README.md

 Miscellaneous

-- [ ] Lock orientation to portrait
+- [x] Lock orientation to portrait
-- [ ] Change entry point to be index.js https://docs.expo.io/versions/v29.0.0/workflow/configuration
 - [ ] Add support for deep linking to a project
 - [ ] Find final name
 - [ ] Create logo